hps/heartland-wp-ecommerce-plugin/library/README.md

 ## Hps

-This PHP SDK makes it easy to process payments against the Heartland Payment Systems Portico Gateway.
+This PHP SDK makes it easy to process payments against the Global Payments Payment Systems Portico Gateway.

 ## Installation